skarllot/visualstudio-docs.pt-br/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

     ```

-     No Visual C#, insira o código a seguir:
+     For Visual C#, enter the following code:

     ```
     if (RadioButton1.IsChecked == true)